 By customizing your QR Codes, you can make them look totally branded.
 It will also help people to identify your QR Codes easily.

-Also here’s a fact: Custom-designed QR Codes attract 50-70% more scans as compared to plain black-and-white.
+Also here’s a fact: Custom-designed QR Codes attract 50-200% more scans as compared to plain black-and-white ones.

 But say you are adding a background color to your QR Code.
 Here you should ensure that there is enough contrast between the background color and data modules.
 That is, if the background color is light, then keep the color of data modules dark.